winksaville/sel4-min-sel4/README.md

 # sel4-min-sel4

-An seL4 stree managed repository which uses libs/libsel4, tools/common,
+An seL4 stree managed repository which does not use libc.
-tools/kbuild and app/min-hw.
-Does not use libc or any other library.

 To make, first copy a configuration such as
 "cp configs/all-app-conf .config" and